I remember specifically how I would always soothe myself with food.

 But in a way, it does.

-Having a highly analytical mindset, coupled with my own personal experience of being overweight and being raised in a family where people struggled with weight, helped me develop a natural ability to recognize behavioral patterns that lead to weight gain in children.
+Having a highly analytical mindset, coupled with my own personal experience of being overweight and being raised in a culture where people struggled with weight, helped me develop a natural ability to recognize behavioral patterns that lead to weight gain in children.

 On top of that, I have a certification in Nutritional Therapy and have successfully helped multiple families help their kids lose weight.